svkucheryavski/mdatools-js/README.md

-# Javascript library for statistic analysis and data manipulations
+# Javascript library for statistics and multivariate data analysis

-A simple library for statistic analysis and manipulations with single vector values.
+A simple library with a set of most common methods for descriptive and inferential statistics as well as matrix operations and projection based methods for multivariate data analysis.
 The library is currently under development, breaking changes may occur in the coming versions.

 ## How to